Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 What Are the Air Fryer Cooking Times for Fish and Seafood?

-Fish and seafood are among the most delicate proteins in the air fryer.
-They cook quickly, require lower temperatures than chicken or beef, and can dry out fast if overcooked.
+Fish and seafood cook faster in the air fryer than any other protein category — most fillets are done in 6–12 minutes and can dry out quickly if overcooked by even a minute or two.
 The general guideline for most fish fillets is 10 minutes per inch of thickness at 375–400°F. The USDA recommends an internal temperature of 145°F for fish.
 Shrimp is done when it turns pink and opaque — which happens very quickly at air fryer temperatures.

 | Food | Temp (°F) | Time | Flip? | Notes |